-- A desk-based assessment consisting of consultation of the Suffolk Historic Environment Record (HER) and study of readily available historic maps and aerial photographs held by SCCAS will be carried out prior to the start of fieldwork. - An event number has been obtained from the Suffolk HER Officer and will be included on all future project documentation. - An OASIS online record has been initiated and key fields in details, location and creator forms have been completed. - A pre-site inspection and Risk Assessment for the project has been completed.
+- A desk-based assessment consisting of consultation of the Suffolk Historic Environment Record (HER). - An event number has been obtained from the Suffolk HER Officer (REY 100) and will be included on all future project documentation. - An OASIS online record has been initiated and key fields in details, location and creator forms have been completed. - A pre-site inspection and Risk Assessment for the project has been completed.